AMDmi3/opening_hours.js/README.md

 * The minor release is increased if new features are added.
 * The patch level is increased to bundle a bunch of commits (minor changes like bug fixes and improvements) into a new tested version.

-Check [releases on GitHub] for a list of the releases and there changelog.
+Check [releases on GitHub] for a list of the releases and their changelog.

 ## Synopsis